codpro2005/ts-regexp/README.md

   > This is the same `RegExp` instance that is used under the hood to handle all `typedRegExp` runtime behaviours.
 > There are no intermediate objects for the sole reason of convenience / ease of use.
 ## ✨ Features
-- Statically typed (unnamed & named) capture groups
+- ✅ Strictly typed named & unnamed capture groups
+- ✅ Supports contextual awareness
+- ✅ Parses:
+  - nested groups
-- Parses different group types (uncaptured, lookaround, unnamed capture, named capture)
+  - different group types (non-capturing, lookarounds, named captures, etc.)
-- Parses nested groups
-- Parses alternation
+  - alternation
-- Handles escape + character class parsing
+  - character classes and escaped characters
-- Parses optionality based on different quantifiers (`?`, `*`, `{n,m}`)
+- ✅ Infers group optionality from quantifiers (`?`, `*`, `{n,m}`)
-- Supporting Contextual awareness
-- Supporting Flag validation
-- Supporting non-literal string input (pattern + flags)
+- ✅ Validates flags
+- ✅ Supports dynamic (non-literal) pattern + flag inputs

 ## 📘 API
 > ⚠️ **Work in Progress**

-For now, refer to [Examples PLACEHOLDER](https://www.typescriptlang.org/play?#code/...) or Usage
+For now, refer to [Examples PLACEHOLDER](https://www.typescriptlang.org/play?#code/...) or [Usage](#-usage)